Political ecology: Origins

-The term "political ecology" was first coined by Frank Thone in an article published in 1935.
+In international perspective, the origins of political ecology can be traced through different traditions, including an Anglo-American tradition as well as the Latin American and French ecología política and écologie politique.
+The English term "political ecology" was first coined by Frank Thone in an article published in 1935.
 It has been widely used since then in the context of human geography and human ecology, but with no systematic definition.
 Anthropologist Eric R. Wolf gave it a second life in 1972 in an article entitled "Ownership and Political Ecology", in which he discusses how local rules of ownership and inheritance "mediate between the pressures emanating from the larger society and the exigencies of the local ecosystem", but did not develop the concept further.
 Other origins include other early works of Eric R. Wolf, Michael J. Watts, Susanna Hecht, and others in the 1970s and 1980s.

 The origins of the field in the 1970s and 1980s were a result of the development of development geography and cultural ecology, particularly the work of Piers Blaikie on the sociopolitical origins of soil erosion.
 Historically, political ecology has focused on phenomena in and affecting the developing world; since the field's inception, "research has sought primarily to understand the political dynamics surrounding material and discursive struggles over the environment in the third world".

 Scholars in political ecology are drawn from a variety of academic disciplines, including geography, anthropology, development studies, political science, economics, sociology, forestry, and environmental history.

 Overview

-Political ecology's broad scope and interdisciplinary nature lends itself to multiple definitions and understandings.
-However, common assumptions across the field give the term relevance.
+While the broad scope and interdisciplinary nature of political ecology lends itself to multiple definitions and understandings, common assumptions across the field have given the term relevance.
+Political ecology is frequently seen as an approach to the study of environmental issues, but it can also be understood to define a lived reality and a praxis for change.
 Raymond L. Bryant and Sinéad Bailey developed three fundamental assumptions in practising political ecology: